 Glucosamine is an amino sugar — a glucose molecule with an amine group attached.
 That structural change matters.
 It doesn’t enter glycolysis the way dietary glucose does.
 Instead, it feeds the hexosamine biosynthetic pathway, which produces the glycosaminoglycans (GAGs) that make up cartilage and synovial fluid.
 The metabolic destination is your horse’s joints, not its bloodstream insulin response.

-No published equine study has demonstrated a clinically significant insulin spike from oral glucosamine supplementation at standard doses.
-In human diabetic research, oral glucosamine at therapeutic doses similarly showed no meaningful effect on blood glucose or HbA1c markers.
+No published equine study has demonstrated a clinically significant insulin spike from oral glucosamine supplementation at standard doses (Laverty et al. 2005, and subsequent pharmacokinetic work).
+In human diabetic research, oral glucosamine at therapeutic doses showed no meaningful effect on blood glucose or HbA1c markers (Scroggie et al. 2003).
 Horses are not humans, but the biochemistry of glucosamine metabolism is conserved across mammals.

-The daily therapeutic dose for a 500 kg horse is around 10,000 mg.
-That’s 10 grams.
-Your horse’s hay probably contains 500–800 grams of sugar per day even on a low-NSC diet.
-Ten grams of glucosamine, most of which won’t be metabolized as sugar anyway, is noise.
+The math reinforces it.
+The daily therapeutic dose for a 500 kg horse is about 10 g of glucosamine.
+A 500 kg horse on a low-NSC diet still consumes 500 to 800 g of sugar per day from forage.
+Ten grams of glucosamine, most of which is not metabolized as sugar anyway, is rounding error.

-- The carrier matters more than the glucosamine.
+- The carrier, not the glucosamine.
 Some joint supplements use molasses, dextrose, or apple flavoring as palatability agents.
 Those added sugars are a real concern for EMS horses.
 Check the inactive ingredient list.
-If you see sucrose, dextrose, or molasses in the first three inactives, pick a different product.
+If sucrose, dextrose, or molasses appears in the first three inactives, pick a different product.

 - Pellet vs. powder.
 Pelletized supplements sometimes use grain-based binders that add NSC.
 Powders tend to be cleaner for EMS horses.
-Among the joint supplements we’ve audited, SmartFlex Ultra (pellet) and Cosequin ASU (powder) both deliver therapeutic glucosamine doses without high-sugar carriers.
+Among the products we’ve audited, SmartFlex Ultra (pellet) and Cosequin ASU (powder) both deliver therapeutic glucosamine doses without high-sugar carriers.

 - Dose, not form, is the real risk.
-An underdosed glucosamine product isn’t safer for an EMS horse — it’s just less effective.
-Several products we’ve reviewed score poorly on dosing while still containing the same carrier ingredients.
-You’re getting the sugar without the benefit.
+An underdosed glucosamine product isn’t safer for an EMS horse.
+It’s just less effective.
+Several products we’ve audited score poorly on dosing while carrying the same suspect inactive ingredients.
+You end up with the sugar and none of the joint benefit.

-We think the “avoid glucosamine for EMS horses” advice that circulates on forums is outdated and not supported by current evidence.
+The “avoid glucosamine for EMS horses” advice that circulates on forums is out of step with current evidence.
 An EMS horse with joint pain that goes unsupplemented isn’t healthier — it’s just sore.
 Joint discomfort reduces movement, reduced movement worsens insulin sensitivity, and the cycle compounds.
 A properly dosed glucosamine supplement with a clean carrier is a better choice than skipping joint support entirely because of a misunderstood label.

 Should I test my EMS horse’s insulin after starting glucosamine?

-It’s not a bad idea for peace of mind, but it’s not clinically necessary based on current evidence.
-If you want to be cautious, run a baseline insulin test before starting, then re-test at 30 days.
-You’re unlikely to see a difference attributable to the supplement.
+It’s reasonable for peace of mind, though not clinically necessary based on current evidence.
+If you want to be cautious, run a baseline insulin test before starting and re-test at 30 days.
+You’re unlikely to see a change attributable to the supplement.

 Is glucosamine sulfate or HCl better for EMS horses?